Podocarpus macrophyllusItem #6645 USDA Hardiness Zone: 7 - 11

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow grower to 15 to 20 ft. tall, 6 to 8 ft. wide, larger with age.
+- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow grower to 15 to 20 ft. tall, 6 to 8 ft. wide, larger with age.

 - DetailBotanical Pronunciation:poh-doh-KAR-pus mak-roh-FIL-usPlant type:TreeDeciduous/evergreen:EvergreenSunset climate zones:4 - 9, 12 - 24Growth habit:Columnar, Narrow, PyramidalGrowth rate:SlowAverage landscape size:Slow grower to 15 to 20 ft. tall, 6 to 8 ft. wide, larger with age.Foliage color:GreenBlooms:Does not flowerDesign IdeasWith its dense, upright form, this Podocarpus can become a columnar corner plant.
 Line them up, with spaces in between, as a repeating element behind traditional perennial borders.
 Plant as a solid hedge for a manicured privacy screen along property lines and side yards.
 In warm-winter climates, it makes a great evergreen background that can be shaped to your needs.
 Excellent choice for front yards needing separation between multistory buildings.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationFollow regular watering schedule during first few growing seasons to establish a deep, extensive root system.
+Performs best with regular water or with environmental humidity, but will tolerate some drought.
+Feed in early spring before new growth emerges.
+Prune annually to shape.Light Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.